RiyaGupta2230/Machine-Learning-steps/README.md

 # Machine Learning Steps

-This repository contains a set of classroom labs and example datasets for introductory machine learning exercises.
+This repository contains classroom labs and example datasets for introductory machine learning exercises.

 Contents
 - `Lab1.ipynb` .. `Lab6.ipynb` — Jupyter notebooks with lab exercises.
 - `All_classifiers.ipynb` — Notebook comparing classifiers.
 - `Iris.csv`, `advertising.csv` — Example datasets used by the notebooks.

-Quick start
+Quick start (Windows PowerShell)
-1. Install dependencies (recommended): Python 3.8+ with `pandas`, `numpy`, `scikit-learn`, and `jupyter`.
-2. From the repository root, launch Jupyter:
+1. Create and activate a virtual environment (recommended):

+   python -m venv .venv
+   .\.venv\Scripts\Activate.ps1

+2. Install Python dependencies:

+   pip install -r requirements.txt

+3. Launch Jupyter and open a notebook:

-   jupyter notebook
+   python -m jupyter notebook

-3. Open any `*.ipynb` file and run the cells.
+4. Open any `*.ipynb` file and run the cells.

+Files added in this repo
+- `.gitignore` — ignores `.ipynb_checkpoints/`, virtualenv folders, IDE settings, and common large dataset/file types so workbook folders stay clean.
+- `requirements.txt` — lists common packages used by the notebooks (pandas, numpy, scikit-learn, jupyter, matplotlib, seaborn).

 Notes
-- The notebooks may generate output and checkpoint files; consider adding a `.gitignore` to exclude `.ipynb_checkpoints/` and large data files if you add more datasets.
+- For exact environment reproduction I can generate pinned versions from your current environment (a full `requirements.txt`) or an `environment.yml` for conda if you prefer.
+- Small contributions: edit notebooks or add a new `notebooks/` folder; commit on a feature branch and open a PR.

+Repository
-- This repo was pushed to: https://github.com/RiyaGupta2230/Machine-Learning-steps
+- This repository is pushed to: https://github.com/RiyaGupta2230/Machine-Learning-steps

-If you'd like, I can add a `.gitignore` and a short environment `requirements.txt` next.
+If you want, I will also create a short CONTRIBUTING.md and a license file next.